 Fannie looked up and saw just what was there.
 A large, lonely, cold, bewildered, old boar of a bear whose winter hibernation home had been invaded and destroyed by a D-8T caterpillar blade owned by Willkull and deStroyd Logging, LLC.
 Fannie didn’t need the presence in the doorway to say any of this.
 She just knew it.
 And, being the clerk at Willkull and deStroyd Logging, LLC, she felt a large responsibility for this personage’s loneliness and homelessness.
 What else could she do.

-She boiled some water for hot tea.
+She put a pot on the range and boiled some water for hot tea.

 Sometime in the night, after the dark and stormy was done, Dwain vanished to God knows where, probably to where massively murdering multi-players on line is the fancy de jour.